-We’re excited to announce that Imperial Radiology is now offering mammography services.
+We’re excited to announce that Imperial Radiology location is now offering mammography services.
 Call us at (760) 545-0340 to schedule an appointment.

 What is three-dimensional (3D) mammography?

 3D mammography, also referred to as Digital Breast Tomosynthesis (DBT) or tomo, is one of the latest technological innovations in women’s healthcare.
 It enables images of the whole breast to be taken in slices, and then reconstructed in 3D.
 This helps to enable doctors to see all around and between the breast tissues to help perform an accurate analysis and search for possible abnormalities.